 Benefit Description You pay Treatment therapies (cont.)
-High Option Note: We only cover GHT when we preauthorized the treatment.
+High Option Note: Growth hormone is covered under the prescription drug benefit.
+Nothing Note: We only cover GHT when we preauthorized the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other Services under You need prior Plan approval for certain services on page 18.
-Nothing Medical Nutrition Therapy Note: Medical Nutrition Therapy, Enteral or specialized nutritional support, is for those members with normal or abnormal gastrointestinal absorptive capacity who, due to non-function or disease of the gastrointestinal tract, require alternative formulas or routes of administration to provide sufficient nutrients.
+See Other Services under You need prior Plan approval for certain services on pages 17-18.
+Medical Nutrition Therapy Note: Medical Nutrition Therapy, Enteral or specialized nutritional support, is for those members with normal or abnormal gastrointestinal absorptive capacity who, due to non-function or disease of the gastrointestinal tract, require alternative formulas or routes of administration to provide sufficient nutrients.
 The formula must constitute 100% of the member's nutritional intake.
 The enteral and/ or other nutritional support supplies are covered as DME.
 See page 34.
-Applied Behavior Analysis (ABA) - children with autism spectrum disorder - Autism Spectrum Disorder Diagnostic Testing \$10 per visit - Specialty Office Visit Nothing for Intensive- Note: Autism Spectrum Disorder medical care must first be provided by a GHC-SCW Practitioner.
+Applied Behavior Analysis (ABA) - children with autism spectrum disorder - Autism Spectrum Disorder Diagnostic Testing \$10 per visit - Specialty Office Visit Nothing for Intensive- Level Services and Note: Autism Spectrum Disorder medical care must first be provided by a GHC-SCW Practitioner.
 Prior Authorization is required to see a provider outside of GHC-SCW staff model.
 The coverage required shall provide at least \$50,000 for intensive-level services per insured per year, for up to 35 hours of care per week for a maximum duration of 4 years, and at least \$25,000 for non-intensive-level services per insured per year.
-Level Services and Non-Intensive Services or Evidence Based Therapies Not covered: All charges Food/infant formula and enteral nutrition products except when provided for the reasons stated above.
+Non-Intensive Services or Evidence Based Therapies Not covered: All charges Food/infant formula and enteral nutrition products except when provided for the reasons stated above.
 Physical and occupational therapies High Option Rehabilitative and Habilitative Services of each of the following Nothing 60 visits for the services of each of the following: Qualified physical therapists Occupational therapists Note: We only cover therapy when a provider orders the care.
-Phase II Cardiopulmonary Rehabilitation program consisting of up to 36 sessions in a calendar year when found Medically Necessary or following a hospital confinement for (a) myocardial infarction, (b) coronary bypass surgery, (c) unstable angina pectoris, (d) angioplasty, (e) acute coronary syndrome, (f) heart valve surgery, and (g) cardiac transplantation. year when found Medically Necessary or following a hospital confinement for (a) myocardial infarction, (b) coronary bypass surgery, (c) unstable angina pectoris, (d) angioplasty, (e) acute year when found Medically Necessary or following a hospital confinement for (a) myocardial infarction, (b) coronary bypass surgery, (c) unstable angina pectoris, (d) angioplasty, (e) acute coronary syndrome, (f) heart valve surgery, and (g) cardiac transplantation.
-We cover one follow-up visit six months after the date of your last physical or occupational All charges year when found Medically Necessary or following a hospital confinement for (a) myocardial infarction, (b) coronary bypass surgery, (c) unstable angina pectoris, (d) angioplasty, (e) acute coronary syndrome, (f) heart valve surgery, and (g) cardiac transplantation.
-We cover one follow-up visit six months after the date of your last physical or occupational therapy treatment All charges
+Phase II Cardiopulmonary Rehabilitation program consisting of up to 36 sessions in a calendar year when found Medically Necessary or following a hospital confinement for (a) myocardial infarction, (b) coronary bypass surgery, (c) unstable angina pectoris, (d) angioplasty, (e) acute coronary syndrome, (f) heart valve surgery, and (g) cardiac transplantation.
+We cover one follow-up visit six months after the date of your last physical or occupational therapy treatment Not covered: All charges Long-term rehabilitative therapy • Exercise programs except for those named above